nicnacnic/obs-control/README.md

 If you're having issues or just want to chat, I can be reached on my [Discord](https://discord.gg/A34Qpfe) server.

 ## Special Thanks
-Zoton2, TBSilver, and everyone else on the NodeCG Discord server for helping me solve many many issues.
+Zoton2, TBSilver, and everyone else on the NodeCG Discord server for helping me solve my many many issues.

 ## License
 MIT  License